Push payments vs pull payments: What's the difference?

 Deciding between push or pull payments for your business

-Most businesses settle on either push or pull payment methods to conduct the bulk of their revenue operations.
-Which side you come down on should be led by your product (or service) offering, the nature of your clientele, and the markets you operate in.
+Most businesses rely primarily on either push or pull payment methods to handle revenue, but the right approach depends on your product (or service), your customers, and the markets you operate in.

 By contrast, there are certainly a range of services, subscriptions, memberships, and repeat deliveries where continual authorization requests would irritate and exhaust the consumer.